jsc604/gfinity-GDM/README.md

 - I wasnt sure which data to use for the Type category so I just used the `cardType`.

+- Turned TableCell into reusable component.
+Could have used a cellClass prop instead of computing the name if there were more styles in the future, but there was only 1 cell that needed a different class.

 ## Details Page

-- I fetch the data from using `slug.current` in the parameters.
+- I fetch the data from using `slug.current` in the parameters passed from the list page.

+- I felt this was the better approach than using `_id` because it is better for SEO and makes the url easy to identify unlike the id number.

 - The image is displayed with a set width which is 182px according to the Figma file.

-&emsp;I maintained the images original aspect ratio by setting the height to `auto` and using `object-fit: contain`.
+- I maintained the images original aspect ratio by setting the height to `auto` and using `object-fit: contain`.

 - I chose to use a grid to style the stats details.

-&emsp;Grid starts with 6 columns then changes to 3 after `lg` screen.
+- Grid starts with 6 columns then changes to 3 after `lg` screen.

-&emsp;The image will float to the top on `sm` screens.
+- The image will float to the top on `sm` screens.

 - Clicking on `View all cards` will take you back to the players list.